Bitvala/Epochi.github.io/_posts/2016-05-11-hot-voting-react-node-mongoose.md

 ---
 layout: post
-title: First Commit
+title: "'Hot' Voting with React, Node and Mongoose"
 description: "Its ON, baby"
 headline: "Let's Fire up the Engines"
+categories:
-categories: personal
+  - personal
-tags:
+tags: "blogging,jekyll"
-  - blogging
-  - jekyll
-imagefeature: "mongooses.jpg"
+imagefeature: mongooses.jpg
 comments: false
-mathjax: null
+mathjax: false
 featured: true
 published: true
+modified: ""
 ---

 I'm currently building reddit-like website with voting and commenting, but with cleaner layout.
 It should look a bit like facebook news feed, but with scores and two top comments under every post to promote discussion.